Serhiy Shefir: Film career

+First Assistant to the President of Ukraine

+On 21 May 2019 he was appointed First Assistant to the 6th President of Ukraine, Volodymyr Zelenskyy.
+He was dismissed from this position on 30 March 2024, along with several other advisors and officials.

 Assassination attempt

-On 21 May 2019 he was appointed First Assistant to the 6th President of Ukraine, Volodymyr Zelenskyy.
-On 22 September 2021, at about 10:00 am Kyiv Time, near the village of Lesniki in Kyiv, Shefir's car was fired upon.
+On 22 September 2021, at about 10:00 am Kyiv Time, near the village of Lisnyky in Kyiv Oblast, Shefir's car was fired upon.
 18 bullets hit the car; the driver was wounded.
 Shefir himself was not injured.

 The Prosecutor General of Ukraine, Iryna Venediktova, announced that proceedings had been launched with preliminary qualification under the article "attempted murder of two or more persons".

 After the incident, Zelenskyy recorded a video message, saying that he did not know who was behind the assassination attempt on his first assistant, but promised a “strong response”.